 As she squeezed past, she whispered, "Amateurly obvious, Len.
 But nice to know you're not more practiced."

 He'd been married for years.
-He did not make a practice out of dealing with a girlfriend.
-His girlfriend--God, that sounded nice.
+He didn't make a practice out of dealing with a girlfriend.
+His girlfriend—God, that sounded nice.

 "So, what's in the carton?"